HenrikSamuelsson/course-nrf-connect-sdk-intermediate/README.md

 - Implications of adding subsystems and networks stacks to a application.
 - Task scheduling, execution primitives, and priority levels.
 - Passing data using messages and FIFO's.

+### Boot-up Sequence and Execution Context

+Will learn how to schedule application tasks.
+But first we investigate the setup for what we get ready-made when basing our application on the nRF Connect SDK.

+#### Boot-up Sequence

+##### Part 1: Early Boot Sequence

+Initially there is a stage where the system is brought up to the point where it it is capable of executing C code, this is not covered by this course.

+##### Part 2: Kernel Initialization

+Second stage is the kernel initialization where static devices are enabled in two steps; `PRE_KERNEL_1` and `PRE_KERNEL_2`.
+Exactly what devices depends on the project setup but a Clock Control driver will always be enabled in `PRE_KERNEL_1`, and also a System Time driver in `PRE_KERNEL_1`.

+##### Part 3: Multithreading Preparation

+TODO